techidaily/site-facebook/source/_posts/charting-the-course-of-my-virtual-journey-starts-with-facebook.md

 ![date filter for posts on facebook](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/date-filter-for-posts-on-facebook.jpg)

- You don't need a third-party app; you can do it all by using the built-in search functionality leveraging our[Facebook search tips](https://www.makeuseof.com/tag/5-facebook-search-tips/) .
+ You don't need a third-party app; you can do it all by using the built-in search functionality leveraging our [Facebook search tips](https://www.makeuseof.com/tag/5-facebook-search-tips/) .

  However, like the previous method, the date of your first post might not be the exact day you created your Facebook account.
-Also, if you regularly[delete your Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) , this method will not help.
+Also, if you regularly [delete your Facebook posts](https://www.makeuseof.com/how-to-delete-facebook-posts/) , this method will not help.

 ## Find Out When You Joined Facebook